eurekasfray/mono/README.md

     Assets\shot

-`Shot` is short for `shotproduction`.
+`shot` is short for 'shotproduction'.
 This folder has the following conventions:

 <!-- Let each paragraph have a consistent number of characters like say 400 -->